5-Day Big 5 Traditional Camp Safari (26 – 30 April 2024)

 - Setting up Lightroom to keep things simple yet effective: files and folders.

 - The basic concept of Lightroom.
-The catalogue vs your photo files; important settings in Lightroom.
+The catalog vs your photo files; important settings in Lightroom.

 - Introduction to Map, Book, Slideshow, Print and Web modules.